CompSciConnect: A Computing Camp for Middle School Girls

 Each group is composed of 15-25 students who are around the same age and have similar backgrounds within computing.
-Every group has a team oriented project as well as individual activities.
-For two weeks, UMD students teach various curriculum to students in a safe, supportive environment where computing creativity can blossom supported by the proper tools and by people who believe that hands-on exploration leads to learning and more interest.
+Every group has a team-oriented project as well as individual activities.
+For two weeks, UMD students teach the various curriculum to students in a safe, supportive environment where computing creativity can blossom supported by the proper tools and by people who believe that hands-on exploration leads to learning and more interest.

-Days are supplemented with on-campus and off campus field trips.
-Past trips off campus trips include: NSA's Crypto Museum, the International Spy Museum, Newseum, Smithsonian American History- SPARK Lab, Kid Museum, NASA, and the College Park Airport museum.
-Past on campus trips include UMD Wind Tunnel, UMD Robotics lab, HCIL lab, and the nano-imaging lab.
+Days are supplemented with on-campus and off-campus field trips.
+Past trips off-campus trips include NSA's Crypto Museum, the International Spy Museum, Newseum, Smithsonian American History- SPARK Lab, Kid Museum, NASA, and the College Park Airport Museum.
+Past on-campus trips include UMD Wind Tunnel, UMD Robotics lab, HCIL lab, and the nano-imaging lab.

 Students will learn

 - Computational (and algorithmic) thinking is natural and can be learned in a fun and exciting ways.

 - Computing is ubiquitous in our society.